< Back to Glossary

 Having a good TMS in place gives trust to consumers and regulators.
 It shows that the financial institution, whether a bank or an insurance company, is doing all it can to meet regulations and prevent criminal activity from occurring.

-Is automated or manual transaction monitoring most effective?
+Is automated or manual transaction monitoring in AML most effective?

-Automated transaction monitoring is far more effective than a manual approach in every area.
-It is far faster and cheaper to use software to monitor transactions, such is the volume of data that financial institutions are dealing with on a day-to-day basis.
+Automated transaction monitoring in AML is far more effective than a manual approach in every area.
+It is far faster and cheaper to use anti-financial crime software to monitor transactions, such is the volume of data that financial institutions are dealing with on a day-to-day basis.
 Alongside this, humans are prone to error in a way that machines aren’t.

 These false positives are the main issue with using automated software.
 Rules have to be accurate enough to capture suspicious transactions but not so broad that too many false positives occur.
 This ensures that financial crime investigators aren’t simply spending their time checking obviously non-suspicious transactions when their time could be better spent on genuinely suspicious events.